Kershaw returning to Dodgers on $20 million, 1-year deal – KION546

 Kershaw will return to a changed team.

-All-Star shortstop Trea Turner agreed to a $300 million, 11-year deal with Philadelphia on Monday after starring for the Dodgers last season.
+All-Star shortstop Trea Turner agreed to a $300 million, 11-year deal with Philadelphia on Monday.
 Third baseman Justin Turner and outfielder Cody Bellinger both had their options declined by the Dodgers, although it’s possible one or both could re-sign.

-Friedman said they had discussions with Turner’s camp over the past year and had a good indication of how things were going to develop.

-“I think the year and a half that he was with us, he impacted us in so many different ways,” Friedman said.
-“It’s great for him.
-He deserves it.
-He’s a really good player, and Philly fans are really going to enjoy watching him play every day.”

 “Hopefully, we don’t have too much of a different team, but who knows with what’s going to happen,” Kershaw said.
 “The talent is there.
 We have the pieces.
 It’s just a matter of being a better team.”